-Since our inception, we have incurred significant losses and, as of March 31, 2004, we had an accumulated deficit of approximately \$106 million.
+Since our inception, we have incurred significant losses and, as of June 30, 2004, we had an accumulated deficit of approximately \$115 million.
 The majority of our expenditures to date have been for research and development activities.
 Research and development expenses represent costs incurred for scientific and clinical personnel, clinical trials, regulatory filings and manufacturing efforts (including raw material costs).
 We expense our research and development costs as they are incurred.
-General and administrative expenses consist primarily of executive management, business and commercial development, financial, legal and general corporate activities and related expenses.
+General and administrative expenses consist primarily of executive management, business and commercial development, financial, legal and general corporate activities.
 See "Results of Operations."

 We have funded our operations with working capital provided principally through public and private equity financings and strategic collaborations.
-As of March 31, 2004, we had cash and investments of approximately \$23.6 million, a \$8.5 million secured revolving credit facility with PharmaBio Development, Inc., of which \$5.7 million was available for borrowing and \$3.3 million was outstanding, and a \$4 million capital equipment lease financing arrangement, of which approximately \$2.6 million was available for borrowing and \$1.4 million had been used.
+As of June 30, 2004, we had cash and investments of approximately \$41.3 million, an \$8.5 million secured revolving credit facility with PharmaBio Development, Inc., a subsidiary of Quintiles Transnational Corp., of which \$4.8 million was outstanding, and a \$4.0 million capital equipment lease financing arrangement, of which approximately \$2.0 million was available for borrowing, \$2.0 million had been used, and \$1.7 million was outstanding.

 In April 2004, we completed an underwritten public offering of 2,200,000 shares of common stock.
-The shares were priced at \$11.00 per share resulting in our receipt of gross and net proceeds equal to \$24.2 million and approximately \$22.7 million, respectively.
-See -"Liquidity and Capital Resources."
+The shares were priced at \$11.00 per share resulting in our receipt of gross and net proceeds equal to \$24.2 million and approximately \$22.8 million, respectively.
+See "Liquidity and Capital Resources".